brecht beuselinck is an audio engineer and sound designer. he studied sound at

 brecht performed a live score on stage for

-josse de pauw's "de helden" and made the soundtrack for "the last night of the world" by brussels director fabrice murgia, which premiered at festival d'avignon. in
+josse de pauw's "de helden" and made the soundtrack for "the last night of the world" by brussels director

-in his studio in ghent, he records vocals, instruments and small ensembles or mixes large orchestras for theatre shows, television and radio. he occasionally creates the sound design for social media and podcasts.
+in his studio in ghent, he records vocals, solo instruments and small ensembles or mixes large orchestras for theatre shows, television and radio. he occasionally creates the sound design for social media and podcasts.

 off duty he finds solace in his vinyl collection, reveling in the joys of diverse musical expressions. with a soft spot for rhythmic beats, textured layers and field recordings, he assembles mixes for internet radio and live sets under the alias